 Find various coding schools and programming courses that teach kids python, java during summer or all year-round.
 Get expert tips on picking the right coding camp to fit your child.

 Technology continues to impact our world at an incredibly rapid pace.
 As a parent, you may be looking for a way to prepare your child for the future.
 Introducing a child to programming languages could be either a building block for a career or an entertaining option for your young gamer.
 If your child has an interest in technology or gaming, a coding camp for kids could be a great option.
+There are also online coding classes and camps that allow your kids to learn from home.

 Here are some questions you should ask yourself when choosing a coding summer camp: